West Side Orchestral Concerts

-West Side Community Concerts, Inc., renamed West Side Orchestral Concerts, Inc. in 1968, were an American summer classical concert series given by a 40-piece orchestra, The Festival Symphony Orchestra.
-The series debuted in the summer of 1962 and continued until 1977.
-Frédérique Petrides (1903–1983) was its founder, organizer and musical director.
-The first concert in 1962, took place at 73rd Street, in Riverside Park, but in 1963 the series moved to its permanent location, a spacious sports arena, with the Hudson River as a backdrop, at 103rd Street in Riverside Park, Manhattan, New York, where, for the concerts, a temporary acoustical shell was brought in.
-The series was publicized and referred to as "Tanglewood around the corner".
-The concerts were well received by the press, attended by as many as 4,500, and broadcast live on WNYC radio.
+West Side Community Concerts, Inc., renamed West Side Orchestral Concerts, Inc. in 1968, was an American summer classical concert series given by a 40-piece orchestra, the Festival Symphony Orchestra.
+It was founded in 1962 by conductor Frédérique Petrides (1903–1983), who served as its organizer and musical director, and it continued until 1977.
+The first concert, in 1962, took place at 73rd Street in Riverside Park.
+In 1963 the series moved to its permanent location at 103rd Street in Riverside Park, Manhattan, New York, where a temporary acoustical shell was installed for the concerts.
+The series was publicized as "Tanglewood around the corner".
+Concerts drew audiences of as many as 4,500 and were broadcast live on WNYC radio.

 Founder and conductor, Frédérique Petrides

-Prior to founding the West Side Community Concerts/West Side Orchestral Concerts, Frédérique Petrides, a pioneer in her field, had founded the Orchestrette Classique, an all-women's chamber orchestra, which existed from 1932 to 1943, premiered works by new American composers, such as Paul Creston, Samuel Barber and David Diamond; and gave five to six concerts annually in Carnegie chamber Music Hall, now Weill Recital Hall, founded the Carl Schurz Park concert series on Manhattan's Upper East Side in 1958, founded the Hudson Valley Symphony Orchestra in Tarrytown, New York in the 1930s, and founded the Student Symphony Society in New York City in 1950.
-Petrides was also editor and publisher of the Women in Music newsletters, that, in the 1930s, were published in New York and circulated internationally.
+Before founding the West Side Community Concerts/West Side Orchestral Concerts, Frédérique Petrides had founded the Orchestrette Classique, an all-women's chamber orchestra that existed from 1933 to 1943.
+It premiered works by American composers including Paul Creston, Samuel Barber and David Diamond, and gave five to six concerts annually at Carnegie Chamber Music Hall, now Weill Recital Hall.
+Petrides also founded the Carl Schurz Park concert series on Manhattan's Upper East Side in 1958, the Hudson Valley Symphony Orchestra in Tarrytown, New York in the 1930s, and the Student Symphony Society in New York City in 1950.
+From 1935 to 1940 she edited and published the Women in Music newsletter, which circulated internationally.

-An eye for possibilities

-Petrides launched and directed two separate outdoor summer orchestra festivals, both in Manhattan neighborhoods where she lived.
-The first series, begun in 1958, was in Carl Schurz Park on the Upper East Side, adjacent to East End Avenue, where she had lived from 1931 to 1958.
-The second, West Side Community Concerts was launched in 1962, in Riverside Park on the Upper West Side, close to West 78th Street, where she lived from 1958 to 1983.
+Petrides directed two separate outdoor summer orchestra festivals, both in Manhattan neighborhoods where she lived.
+The first, begun in 1958, was in Carl Schurz Park on the Upper East Side, adjacent to East End Avenue, where she had lived from 1931 to 1958.
+The second, West Side Community Concerts, was launched in 1962 in Riverside Park on the Upper West Side, near West 78th Street, where she lived from 1958 to 1983.

 The Festival Symphony Orchestra

-It was for the Carl Schurz Park concerts, near Gracie Mansion, that Frédérique Petrides first organized and directed her Festival Symphony Orchestra, composed primarily of members of the New York Philharmonic.
-This continued to be her orchestra as leader of the West Side Community Concerts/West Side Orchestral Concerts series.
+Petrides first organized and directed her Festival Symphony Orchestra for the Carl Schurz Park concerts, near Gracie Mansion.
+The orchestra was composed primarily of members of the New York Philharmonic, and it remained her orchestra during the West Side Community Concerts/West Side Orchestral Concerts series.